karuie/karuie.github.io/_pages/cv.md

 Work experience
 ======

-* 2021-01 to present: Data Analyst
+* Jul 2023 to present: Risk Investment Data Analyst
+  * St. James's Place
+ •	Analyze and interpret investment data to assess and mitigate risks associated with investment portfolios.
+ • Identify and evaluate potential risks, such as market volatility, credit risk, liquidity risk, and geopolitical factors.
+Apply statistical models and quantitative techniques to assess the probability and impact of these risks on investment performance.
+•

+* 2022 Jan to Jun 2023: Data Analyst
   * Stable
  •	Collaborate with the market research team to collect, mine, clean, sort and format market data via manual collection, APIs, scriptings and machine learning algorithms.
 	•	Improve and optimize existing systems and infrastructures.
 	•	Complete data testing and analytics on commodity prices.
 	•	Expand Stable’s internal historical price data availability by researching outside of Stable’s index suite for suitable proxy data points.